mmcloughlin/arrival-oopsla25-artifact/README.md

 Specifically:

 * `coverage.tex`: Table 1.
 Verification results for selected Wasm-critical subset.
 * `specs.tex`: Table 2.
-Specifications required for
+Specifications required for the verification.
 * `timings.pdf`: Figure 5.
 Cumulative distribution graph of verification times.
 * `stats.tex`: Computed statistics used in the paper, as LaTeX macros.
 * `slow.tsv`: Expansions that were slow to verify.